Qubits01/xbox_shrinker/README.md

 | 40     | 32xuint32 | start- and endsector for each security sector range         |

 # xiso support
 This program supports redump-style isos only.
-The main reason is the md5 checksum stored in the scrubbed file which would be different for a file in xiso format.
+The main reason is the md5 checksum stored in the scrubbed file that would be different for a file in xiso format.
 To create and use scrubbed xiso images, please refer to the following diagram:
 <p align="center">
 <img src="pics/xiso.png">
 </p>
+For conversion you can use [this tool](https://github.com/Qubits01/redump2xiso).

 # Bug report
 The current version has been tested successfully with almost 400 different image files.